Live From EuropeSaturday, July 4

 Israel and Lebanon expected to sign framework agreement in Washington, Israeli officials say Israel and Lebanon are expected to sign a framework agreement in Washington on Friday, senior Israeli officials said.
 The Israeli officials did not immediately provide further details.

-cyprus mail · about 3 hours ago
+cyprus mail · 7 days ago

 Live From Europe